ibm-cloud-docs/monitoring/notifications.md

 ## Configuring a notification channel
-{: #create}
+{: #notifications_create}

 Complete the following steps to add a notification channel:

 1. Launch the web UI.
-For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig/launch.html#launch).
+For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-launch#launch).

 2. From the *Selector* button in the navigation bar, choose **Settings**.